starchturrets/windows-shenanigans/guide.md

 </details>

-## Windows Spotlight
+# Windows Spotlight

 Windows Spotlight sends back similar hardware data to required diagnostics.
 To turn it off:

-- [ ] Enable the following Group Policy User Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off all Windows spotlight features.
+- [ ] Enable the following Group Policy **User Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off all Windows spotlight features.**

-- [ ] Enable the following Group Policy Computer Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off cloud optimized content.
+- [ ] Enable the following Group Policy **Computer Configuration > Administrative Templates > Windows Components > Cloud Content > Turn off cloud optimized content.**

-According to Microsoft docs, this must be done within **15 minutes of first install.** The first policy is also restricted to Enterprise/Education installs.
+According to Microsoft docs, this must be done within **15 minutes of first install.** The first policy is also restricted to Enterprise/Education installs only.

 If you are on Pro, you will have to (I think) manually disable spotlight suggestions from the settings app.